HaiTrieuNg/Simple-website-with-php-and-SQL/README.md

 # Simple-website-with-php-and-SQL
 The website allow users to sign up/ sign in and upload dictionaries.
 The users can retrieve their dictionaries as they sign in, else, the default dictionary will be used.

-The main focus of this project is for security practice.
+The main purpose of this project is for security practice.